 Distance learning is primarily delivered via Satchel.
 This enables teachers to set learning in line with the regular curriculum, students to upload completed work, and teachers and students to correspond quickly and in a secure manner.
 When setting work on Satchel, teachers are expected to use a variety of resources, including: worksheets; video clips; quizzes to check learning; narrated PowerPoints; and Loom videos.
-Live lessons may also be provided.
 Teachers are always to keep in mind that students may have limited access to ICT and as a result, students should be able to complete the work even if it is only accessible on a mobile phones.